 The AUA recommends men who have agreed to initiate screening following a shared decision-making process be screened at an interval of every two to four years.
 This interval is expected to reduce the risk of overdiagnosis compared to annual screening without compromising the benefits of screening.
 The screening interval should be personalized based on the patient’s preferences, age, PSA, and other medical issues.

 The interpretation of a serum PSA value should be made in the context of the entire patient.
 Several factors outside of prostate cancer can lead to elevated PSA including inflammation/infection, prostate enlargement (BPH), and recent genitourinary tract manipulation (e.g. urethral catheter or cystoscopy).
 Generally, PSA-based screening should only be performed well after (greater than 4 weeks) a potential infection or prostate manipulation has occurred.
 No strict PSA cutoff for referral or biopsy exists.
-Age specific PSA guidelines do exist and can help primary providers make appropriate referrals to urologists (Table 1).
+Age-specific PSA guidelines exist and can help primary care providers make appropriate referrals to urologists (Table 1).

 Table 1.
 General screening PSA cutoffs for referral to urologist